CompuTec/computec-docs/docs/processforce/developer-guide/transaction-notification/transaction-notification-example.md

 ### Scenario 01 - Manufacturing Order's Status Blocking

-It is required to block the Manufacturing Order status change to Scheduled or Not Scheduled when the current Manufacturing Order status is in the Released status.
+It is required to block the Manufacturing Order status change to "Scheduled "or "Not Scheduled" when the current Manufacturing Order status is in the Released status.

 ![Example](./media/transaction-notification-example/manufactruing-order-example.webp)